Sunkek/sunbot-monolith/README.md

 5. ✔️ Oracle - ask your questions
     - ✔️ Just use the previously created one
     - Add more replies
-6. Ad reminder - reminds you to bump your server
+6. ✔️ Ad reminder - reminds you to bump your server
-    - Just use the previously created one
+    - ✔️ Just use the previously created one
+    - Remind after 2h since last !d bump
 7. Verification system - new members must prove that they're human
     - Send verified message
     - Purge unverified members daily, send message about it